 As I’ve mentioned in a previous feature, to rock the 1950s look, you’ll need a boat necked gown with elbow length sleeves teamed with gloves and shoulder length veil to be an era-inspired bride.
 To get the real full-skirted look, you’ll need to add some petticoats and why not choose a pretty coloured version?
 Flirty shoes are also a must – think kitten heeled sling backs, peep toes or styles with cute bows.

 To complete your iconic 1950s look, you’ll need an updo with perfect waves, black lined lashes and a red lipstick to keep your colour all day long.
-Pearl or diamond earrings are a must (check out the fab Fifties selection here on Glitzy Secrets) and consider a wide headband as the ideal finishing touch.
+Pearl or crystal earrings are a must (check out the fab Fifties selection here on Glitzy Secrets) and consider a wide headband as the ideal finishing touch.
 Don’t forget that box bags were also all the rage in the Fifties so why not let your bridesmaids carry these instead of bouquets?

 Whilst we’re talking about bridesmaids, they can take their pick of coloured or patterned dresses.
 Again, full skirts are the way forward with bows and belts, marabou shrugs or little swing jackets if you like.
 They shouldn’t forget their little gloves either and again, go for a well-groomed approach to hair and make-up.